gristlabs/grist-help/help/limits.md

 * 10 documents per site
 * No workspaces
 * 100,000 rows

+To determine if you're on a legacy personal site, click on your site name (@your-name) in the top left.
+Personal sites on the legacy plan will say "Personal Site (Legacy)" in the dropdown menu.

 On the current Free plan, all personal and team sites share the same limits as described above and on our [pricing page.](https://www2.getgrist.com/pricing)